US expected to impose up to $60 billion in China tariffs by Friday: Sources

 The White House declined to comment Monday.
 China has vowed to take retaliatory measures in response.

+But they could be much broader and hit consumer products such as clothing and footwear, with a list eventually running to 100 products, this person said.

-China runs a USD 375 billion trade surplus with the United States and when President Xi Jinping's top economic adviser visited Washington recently, the administration pressed him to come up with a way of reducing that number.
+China runs a $375 billion trade surplus with the United States and when President Xi Jinping's top economic adviser visited Washington recently, the administration pressed him to come up with a way of reducing that number.